yorkshire-steve/leveled-hotbackup-s3-sync/README.md

 Intended to be used with Riak KV.

-The target Amazon S3 bucket must have versioning enabled.
+Backup will use the local Riak ring data at `ring_path` to determine which partitions are owned by the local node, then upload each hotbackup from the `hotbackup_path` to `s3_path`.
 When backup is being uploaded to S3, the manifest files are updated to reference the new S3 URIs for the journal files.
-A `MANIFESTS` is also created and uploaded to S3 which contains a list of all manifests and their VersionIds to aid in point in time recovery.
+Specifiy a unique `tag` for each backup (this is then used by restore).

-`--hintsfiles` option will also create a hints file for every journal file.
+`hints_files = true` option in config will also create a hints file for every journal file.
 The hints file is a CDB of Bucket/Key to sequence number.
 The hints file is intended for future functionality of single object retrieval directly from S3 where bucket/key are known but sequence number is not.

-A list of versions can be retrived with `-a list` argument which will print out the Last Modified timestamps and Version IDs of the `MANIFESTS` object in S3.

-To restore to local filesystem, a Version ID from the list command is needed.
-Restore can be performed with `-a restore -v VERSIONID` argument.
+To restore to local filesystem, the same `tag` used during backup must be used.
-This will read the given VersionId of the `MANIFESTS` file and get the correct versions of all manifests, then use these to determine the journal files to download.
+Restore will use the local Riak ring data at `ring_path` to determine which partitions are owned by the local node.
+Restore will then download the relevant tagged manifest from `s3_path` to the local `leveled_path` and download journal files if needed.
 New manifests are then written locally with updated references to the new journal file locations.

 ## Testing